Nek5000/nekRS/README.md

 Our project is hosted on [GitHub](https://github.com/Nek5000/nekRS).
 To learn how to contribute, see `CONTRIBUTING.md`.

 ## Reporting Bugs
 All bugs are reported and tracked through [Issues](https://github.com/Nek5000/nekRS/issues).
-If you are having trouble installing the code or getting your model to run properly, you should first vist our discussion group.
+If you are having trouble installing the code or getting your case to run properly, you should first vist our discussion group.

 ## License
 nekRS is released under the BSD 3-clause license (see `LICENSE` file).